Msrevalli/FastAPI/1_typing.md

 ### FastAPI and Typing
 FastAPI relies heavily on the `typing` module to define request and response schemas and validate data automatically.

-Want me to show how typing fits into a FastAPI example too?